Lucia-Michielin/DesignInformatics/README.md

 ## Licence of the material
-All the material collected here is covered by a CC-BY-NC 4.0 License
+All the material collected here is covered by a CC-BY-NC 4.0 License.